 All applications that run on Robos are written as Message-driven Finite-state Machines [MFMs].
 Each application runs as an independent task.
 Applications running concurrently can exchange information with each other by messages.
 This is true not only of applications running on the same computer, but is true also of applications running on different computers which are linked by network.

-Robos applications fall into 5 general classes: interfaces [nowadays generally known as clients.
+Robos applications fall into 5 general classes: interfaces [nowadays these are generally known as clients.
 Ed], servers, monitors, controllers and services.

 These usually appear only in observation and telemetry applications.